AREEJ2019/Capstone_project/README.md

 # File Description

-These are the following files I used to complete this analysis: job_Posting.ipynb: The iPython notebook containing all calculations, figures, and findings pertaining to the project. job_Posting.html: html containing all calculations, figures, and findings pertaining to the project.
+These are the following files I used to complete this analysis:
-Crime.csv: A file containing all of the dates available for crime in Boston
+Capstone_job_Posting.ipynb: The iPython notebook containing all calculations, figures, and findings pertaining to the project. job_Posting.html: html containing all calculations, figures, and findings pertaining to the project. nyc-jobs.csv: A file containing all of the dates available for crime in Boston

 <a id='Results'></a>
 # Results
-The main findings of the code can be found at the <a href="https://medium.com/@albishiareej/project-data-science-blog-post-crimes-in-usa-boston-data-4c4417aff7e7">Blog</a> available
+The main findings of the code can be found at the job_Posting.html or Capstone_job_Posting.ipynb that provided in the git hub repository